jshin313/PicoCTFStreamNotes/README.md

 ((void (*)())buf)();
 ```

-If we just run the program and put in random input like asdf, the program will crash since asdf aren't valid instruction that can be executed
+If we just run the program and put in input like asdf, the program will crash since asdf aren't valid instruction that can be executed
 ```console
 $ ./vuln
 Enter your shellcode: